EgoMoose/Articles/Misc/Simple FPS.md

 ## Client

 The only thing I'm going into this with is a simple weapon I had a friend make me.
 You should take note of a few small invisible parts that I've put in the model.
 The part `Handle` will be used to offset the weapon from our view and the parts `Right` and `Left` will be used to mark hand placement later.
+These parts all have their front face facing forward and their up face facing up.
+This helps ensure later on that we won’t have our weapon rotated in some odd way.

 ![img1](imgs/simpleFPS/img1.png)